 - Born Unlucky: What happens once you lose the rabbit's foot.
-Both effects are weaponized by Dean, once he realizes what the foot does.
+Both effects are weaponized by Dean, once he realizes exactly what the foot does and how it works.

-- Butt Monkey/Cosmic Plaything: Sam trips and falls, gets tracked by hunters, set on fire and loses his shoe.
+- Butt Monkey/Cosmic Plaything: Sam trips and falls, gets tracked by hunters, gets set on fire, and loses his shoe.

 - Classy Cat-Burglar: Bela.

 - Collector of the Strange: Bela hunts down valuable occult objects for wealthy people who know of The Masquerade.

 - Counterpart Comparison: Bela to Gwen Raiden, a Classy Cat-Burglar who is part of The Masquerade and is hired to steal mystical objects for large sums of money.

 - Establishing Character Moment: Bela dresses up as a waiter and manages to distract Sam in order to steal the rabbit's foot from his pocket without him realizing.

 - Everything Trying to Kill You: Sam winds up sitting very quietly in his motel room because of this.
 It doesn't help.

 - Evil Brit: More like Chaotic Neutral Brit, but Bela mostly applies.